DataFire/Integrations/integrations/generated/victorops/README.md

 * output [ListUserResponse](#listuserresponse)

 ### api_public.v1.user.post
-Add a user to your organization.
+Add a user to your organization

 This API may be called a maximum of 15 times per minute.